 New York, NY 10003

-BEATRICE LONGUENESSE is Silver Professor of Philosophy and a Fellow of the American Academy of Arts and Sciences.
-She studied at the Ecole Normale Supérieure (Paris, France), the University of Paris-Sorbonne (where she received her Doctorat the troisième cycle (PhD) and her Doctorat d’Etat), and Princeton University.
+Béatrice Longuenesse is Silver Professor of Philosophy.
+She studied at the Ecole Normale Supérieure (Paris, France), the University of Paris-Sorbonne (where she received her Doctorat the troisième cycle (PhD) in 1981 and her Doctorat d’Etat in 1992), and Princeton University.
 She taught at Paris-Sorbonne, the Ecole Normale Supérieure (Paris), the University of Besançon and the University of Clermont-Ferrand before joining the philosophy department at Princeton University in 1993.
 She left Princeton for NYU in 2004.
-In 2006-07 she was a fellow at the Wissenschaftskolleg (Institute for Adavanced Study) in Berlin.
-In 2012-13 she will be a fellow a the American Academy in Berlin, holding the Berlin Prize in the fall and the John P. Birkelund prize in the spring.
+In 2006-07 she was a fellow at the Institute for Adavanced Study in Berlin.
+In 2012-13 she was a fellow at the American Academy in Berlin, holding the Berlin Prize on a Siemens grant in the fall 2012 and the Berlin prize on a John P. Birkelund grant in the spring 2013.
 Her books include Kant and the Capacity to Judge (1998), a revised and expanded version of Kant et le Pouvoir de Juger (1993), Kant on the Human Standpoint (2005) and Hegel’s Critique of Metaphysics (2007), a revised and expanded version of Hegel et la Critique de la Métaphysique (1981).
 She is the co-editor, with Daniel Garber, of Kant and the Early Moderns (2008) and the editor of Le Moi/the Self/le Soi (a special issue of the Revue de Métaphysique et de Morale, 2010-4).
-Her current research focuses on problems of self-consciousness and self-reference, drawing both on the “continental” and the analytic tradition from Kant to contemporary philosophy.
+She is a fellow of the American Academy of Arts and Sciences since 2011.